-Each textbook section covered in this class will have 1 or 2 lectures in Moodle.
-Each lecture will contain a combination of videos and activities to help you explore and build the concepts.
+Each textbook section covered in this class will have 1 or 2 lectures.
+You can attend the live lecture on the corresponding class day at 10am OR you can complete the pre-recorded lecture in Moodle (choose one).
+Each lecture will contain a combination of lecture/videos and activities to help you explore and build the concepts.
 Your grade for this category will be calculated by taking the average of the lecture scores.

-WebWorK Practice Problems (Online Homework)
+Edfinity Practice Problems (Online Homework)

-There will practice problems assigned in WebWorK for each lecture in Moodle.
+There will be practice problems assigned for each topic covered in the lectures.
+The practice problems will be embedded in Moodle.
 Your grade for this category will be calculated by taking the average of the problem set scores.